trailofbits/testing-handbook/content/docs/languages/rust/60-model-checking.md

 If values violating conditions are found, Prusti returns an error and can produce [an example set of values that demonstrate the problem](https://viperproject.github.io/prusti-dev/user-guide/verify/counterexample.html).

 {{< hint danger >}}
 Prusti does not support loops automatically.
-You have to use [`body_invariant!`](https://viperproject.github.io/prusti-dev/user-guide/tour/loop_invariants.html) macro to enable code verification.
+You have to use the [`body_invariant!`](https://viperproject.github.io/prusti-dev/user-guide/tour/loop_invariants.html) macro to enable code verification.
 {{< /hint >}}

 ## Kani